ray-project/ray/doc/source/ray-air/trainers.rst

 All trainers inherit from the :class:`BaseTrainer <ray.train.base_trainer.BaseTrainer>` interface.
 To construct a Trainer, you can provide:

-* A :class:`scaling_config <ray.air.config.ScalingConfig>`, which specifies how many parallel training workers and what type of resources (CPUs/GPUs) to use per worker during training.
+* A :class:`scaling_config <ray.train.ScalingConfig>`, which specifies how many parallel training workers and what type of resources (CPUs/GPUs) to use per worker during training.
-* A :class:`run_config <ray.air.config.RunConfig>`, which configures a variety of runtime parameters such as fault tolerance, logging, and callbacks.
+* A :class:`run_config <ray.train.RunConfig>`, which configures a variety of runtime parameters such as fault tolerance, logging, and callbacks.
 * A collection of :ref:`datasets <air-ingest>` and a :ref:`preprocessor <air-preprocessors>` for the provided datasets, which configures preprocessing and the datasets to ingest from.
 * ``resume_from_checkpoint``, which is a checkpoint path to resume from, should your training run be interrupted.